 Each student may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($2,000), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (two (2) students, up to $5,000).
 Although students may apply for more than one scholarship, no student will be awarded more than one scholarship in any given year.

 Applicants for the Honorable Reginald Lindsay Public Service Scholarship Award must:

 - Demonstrate exceptional compassion and commitment to public service;

-- Enrolled and in good standing at an ABA-accredited law school at the time of nomination;
+- Enrolled and in good standing at your law school at the time of nomination;

 - Exhibit strong academic achievement;